honzukka/package-explorer/README.md

 * Button `debconf-2.0` in the screenshot above is inactive and that means that `debconf-2.0` is not installed.
 That's okay because it's in a group with `debconf` which is installed.

+## :construction: Building

+1. Make sure you have a recent version of [Node.js](https://nodejs.org) installed.

+2. Run `npm install` in the root of the repository to install dependencies.

+3. Run `npm start` to serve the app locally.

+4. Done!

 ## :construction_worker: Implementation

 ***Write a small program in a programming language of your choice that exposes some key information about packages in the file via an HTML interface.***